sdr-enthusiasts/plane-alert-db/CONTRIBUTING.md

 ## Keep your fork updated

 As the [README](README.md) explains, this repository uses GitHub actions to create several derivative databases from the main databases.
-By default, the [create_db_derivatives.yaml](.github/workflows/create_db_derivatives.yaml) action that makes these derivative databases is disabled on forks.
-You therefore have to follow the following steps if you want this action to automatically generate the correct derivative databases on your fork:
+By default, the [create_db_derivatives.yaml](.github/workflows/create_db_derivatives.yaml) action is disabled on forks.
+You, therefore, have to Set the `CREATE_DERIVATIVES` repository variable to `true` in your repository settings (see [the GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)) if you want this action to generate the correct derivative databases on your fork automatically

-1. Set the `CREATE_DERIVATIVES` repository variable to `true` in your repository settings (see [the GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)).
-2. Change the default `GITHUB_TOKEN` permissions to `Read and write permission` (see [the GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-the-default-github_token-permissions)).

 ## Report bugs using Github's [issues](https://github.com/sdr-enthusiasts/plane-alert-db/issues)